Cosmopolitaine/Tools-Project-Data-Cleaning/README.md

 This project deals with the daily stock prices of 500 stocks over the horizon of 5 years.
 We employed Python to perform data cleaning, data analytics, and data visualization.

 ### Data Cleaning:
 * Found missing data, wrong data (eg. unreasonable high or low price, too high or too low returns, stocksplits, etc.) after getting a rough view of potential wrong data with pandas.
-Then corrected them with webcrawller or mannually (for sharesplits).
+* Corrected them with webcrawller or mannually (for sharesplits).
 The output 'Clean_Data_Out.csv' would be used for later analysis and visualization.

 ### Data Analysis:
-* Generalize random portfolio using Dow Jones 30 and optimized the efficient frontier in CAPM model.
+* Generalized random portfolio using Dow Jones 30 and optimized the efficient frontier in CAPM model.
 * Predicted stock price using basic Linear Regression Model upon splitted training and testing data from historical data.

 ### Data Visualization: